yohm/sim_game_ternary_reputation/readme.md

 ### main_search_ESS.out

 Executes the search of all the ESS pairs.
 Specify the file of reputation dynamics IDs (`RD_list`) as an argument.
-The second argument specifies the JSON file, which contains parameters such as the search range of benefit-to-cost ratio and error rates.
+The second argument specifies the JSON file, which contains parameters such as the benefit-to-cost ratio and error rates.
 The third argument specifies the chunk size.
 The inputs are divided into chunks of this size for distributing tasks.
 The ESS pairs are printed to the file `ESS_ids`.